lanl/LaGriT/docs/pages/docs/commands/EXODUS.md

 createpts / median
 sort / MO_MESH / index / ascending / ikey / itetclr xmed ymed zmed
 reorder / MO_MESH / ikey
 dump/exo/hex.exo / MO_MESH
 ```
 ExodusII will sort elements by their block ID (element itetclr value), do a pre-sort so element numbering is consistent with the written ExodusII file.
 This example calls the sort command using the element itetclr values and element  median points (xmed, ymed, zmed).
+The **reorder** command will order the elements based on the **ikey** ordering.
 No vertex set, element set or face sets are written for this mesh.